Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

 Decision: new property.

+#### beleidsniveau

+- Nothing in schema.org
+- Nothing via LOV
+- Nothing in another OSLO AP/VOC

+Decision: new property.

 #### financiert

 - http://purl.org/cerif/frapo/funds
   - Definition: An object property that links a grant to something that it funds (i.e. that it finances or pays for), or that links an agent providing funding to something that it funds.
   - No domain or range.
 - Nothing in schema.org